poissonconsulting/mcmcr/README.md

-programmer\!). `mcmcr` objects were developed to allow a set of dimensionality preserving parameters from a single analysis to be manipulated as a whole. `mcmcrs` objects were developed to allow the results of multiple analyses using the same model to be manipulated.
+programmer\!). `mcmcr` objects were developed to allow a set of dimensionality preserving parameters from a single analysis to be manipulated as a whole. `mcmcrs` objects were developed to allow the results of multiple analyses using the same model to be manipulated together.

+In addition the `mcmcr` package defines the `term` vector to store and manipulate the term labels, ie, `"bIntercept", "bInteraction[1,2]", "bInteraction[2,1]"`, when the MCMC samples are summarised in tabular form.

-The `mcmcr` package introduces a variety of (often) generic functions to manipulate and query `mcmcarray`, `mcmcr` and `mcmcrs` objects.
+The `mcmcr` package also introduces a variety of (often) generic functions to manipulate and query `mcmcarray`, `mcmcr` and `mcmcrs` objects.
 In particular it provides functions to

   - coerce from and to `mcarray`, `mcmc` and `mcmc.list` objects;
   - extract an objects `coef` table (as a tibble);